About Magpie Ducks

 We're excited for you to learn all about this beautiful breed of ducks!
 Magpie ducks lay approximately 200 - 300 eggs per year, with many breeders reporting consistent daily egg laying for most of the year.
 Magpie eggs come in an assortment of colors but are usually white to off white.
 The eggs are usually large-grade.

-Our current flock of Magpie ducks is just beginning.
-We breed for the two distinct areas of coloration on the top of the head and the back, and correct structure.
-We also select for high egg production and better feed conversion.
+Magpie ducks are bred for the two distinct areas of coloration on the top of the head and the back, and correct structure.
+They are also bred for high egg production and good feed conversion.

 Join our Magpie Ducks Pinterest Board!